-It differs from herbal and western medicine in that its principle is based on the law of similars.
+Homeopathy is a form of natural medicine developed in the 18th-Century by German physician Samuel Hahnemann.
+It differs from herbal and western medicine in that its fundamental principle is based on the law of similars.
 Originally conceived by Hippocrates and later elaborated by Paracelcus, the law of similars states that substances that cause symptoms in healthy people cure those same symptoms in people who are plagued by them.
 Gentle and swift in its action, homeopathy is often at its best addressing complaints that western medicine has no clue how to treat.

+Homeopathic medicines are regulated by the FDA and are made with completely natural substances.
 With specific preparation performed at licensed homeopathic pharmacies, minute portions of natural substances are created according to strict guidelines.
 Truly a green medicine, homeopathy uses only a minimal amount of the natural substance so a single plant may provide healing for generations.